 Doris Estelle Long, Dissonant Harmonization: Limitations on "Cash n' Carry" Creativity, 70 Alb.
 L. Rev. 1163 (2007).

-Comparative and Foreign Law Commons, Indian and Aboriginal Law Commons, Intellectual Property Law Commons, International Humanitarian Law Commons, International Law Commons, International Trade Law Commons, Transnational Law Commons
+Comparative and Foreign Law Commons, Cultural Heritage Law Commons, Indian and Aboriginal Law Commons, Intellectual Property Law Commons, International Humanitarian Law Commons, International Law Commons, International Trade Law Commons, Transnational Law Commons